-Transitional housing comes in many shapes and forms and can vary based on the individual's need or the program's duration.
+Transitional housing comes in many shapes and forms and can vary based on the individual's needs or the program's duration.
 Most programs encountered during the evaluation period assist survivors for multiple years.
-These programs included rental assistance for independent apartments and homes as well as free housing for a pre-determined amount of time while also providing the non-residential support to help the survivor be successful with independent living.
+These programs included rental assistance for independent apartments and homes as well as free housing for a predetermined amount of time while also providing the non-residential support to help the survivor be successful with independent living.
 Some had 24/7 staff available on call or on site while others focused on total independence.
 Each program was complemented with trauma-informed care practices, along with wrap-around services, to ensure all the holistic needs of the survivor were taken into consideration.
 The variety of care options offered in this category was exciting to see, recognizing that a variety of pathways towards independence are needed.

 Above all, The Jensen Project team was encouraged by the growing range of housing options available to adult survivors.
 It is also noted that there is a pattern of movement by survivors between available facilities which can take place over the course of days, weeks, or months during the period of exploitation and exit.
 This is to be expected as each person works through the Stages of Change and strives to find their footing to move forward step by step.
 Every survivor's journey is different and therefore their needs will be different.
 Ideally, housing options in every community would reflect this diversity of needs and work collaboratively to support their clients together.
 While there are simply not enough placement and housing support options overall nationwide, the growth in trauma-informed care and established best practices demands to be celebrated.
-Following an in-depth evaluation of the housing options, The Jensen Project chose to focus inaugural support on proposals related to emergency, long-term, and transitional housing.